samuelyeewl/zotrm/readme.md

   executable from the link, or compiled from source using `go` (recommended).
 - [pyzotero](https://github.com/urschrei/pyzotero).
 This can be installed using `pip` or `conda`.
+- The `zotrm` branch in my fork of [remarks](https://github.com/samuelyeewl/remarks) annotations back to Zotero.

 Configuration
 -------------